 Don’t ask me what number album this is for rock singer/songwriter Elliott Murphy—I lost count years ago.
-All I can tell you is that it’s the 36th one in my collection, and I know I’m missing a few.
+All I can tell you is that Intime—Songs from the Kitchen, Vol. 1 is the 36th one in my collection, and I know I’m missing a few.
 The guy is incredibly prolific, so much so that he must have decided it was time to rush out this five-song EP, lest his fans wonder what happened to him: after all, he hasn’t put out a full-length album since way back in 2013.
 (Murphy has also found time to write a lot of prose over the years; in 2012, he penned the foreword to my book Springsteen on Springsteen: Interviews, Speeches, and Encounters.)

 He is nearly as consistent—and consistently underrated—as he is productive, so it’s no surprise that this package is worth hearing.
 The music is engaging and beautifully played by Murphy and his longtime cohorts, including most notably guitarist Olivier Durant.
 That said, there’s nothing here that’s quite as lilting or catchy as, say, “Irish Eyes” or “Come On Louann” (both from 2001’s Soul Surfing) and nothing as hard-rocking as the bulk of 2009’s Alive in Paris.
 That is perhaps by design, though: this is clearly intended to be an introspective and intimate package, and the mood leans heavily toward melancholy.